 Recommended Computers For Law Students

-- Intel – 10th generation Core i3 mobile processor or better
+- Intel – Windows 11 compatible 10th generation Core mobile processor or better

-- AMD - Ryzen 5 Zen+ or Zen 2 processor or better
+- AMD - Windows 11 compatible Ryzen 5 Zen+ or Zen 2 processor or better

-While you may purchase a laptop with Intel’s 10th generation i3 mobile processor, popular on many new Apple and PC based low end laptops, I would spend the extra money for the i5 which will serve you better over your law school career.
+While you may purchase a laptop with Intel’s 10th generation i3 mobile processor, popular on many new PC based low end laptops, I would spend the extra money for the i5 which will serve you better over your law school career.
 Similarly, with AMD based CPU’s I would recommend a recent generation Ryzen 5 processor.
 I would not invest in an older Core 2 Duo, 7th or lower generation Intel based iCore, Athlon, A12, A10, A8, A6, A4 , Phenom or Zen based laptop.
+PLEASE NOTE that the exam software that we currently use does not support devices that utilize ARM based processors such as a few of the new Surface Pros that Microsoft offers.

 - 8 GB or more